 Positive stuff you can do right NOW

-Express gratitude, acknowledge the efforts of others, appreciate the little things, be humble, arrange quality time/adventures together, provide regular assurance (don't make her guess how you feel or what you're thinking), do considerate things without being asked, be playful and fun, form healthy new habits, and express yourself more fully, using "feeling" words.
+Express gratitude, acknowledge the efforts of others, appreciate the little things, be humble, arrange quality time and adventures together, provide regular assurance (don't make her guess how you feel or what you're thinking), do considerate things without being asked, be playful and fun, form healthy new habits, and express yourself more fully, using "feeling" words.

 Simple!!!
 No seriously - do as many from this list as you can, as often as you can.

 Finally, recognise the particular events, topics, or emotions that trigger you or "push your buttons".
 Get familiar with these and learn how to soothe yourself when these things arise.
-A counsellor (like me) can help you with that.
+Learn to share your own thoughts and feelings each day.
+A counsellor (like me) can help you with these.

 Focus only on the things you can control